moliver28/research-handbook/README.md

 docker compose up -d
 ```

-This will start the Hugo server listening on <http://localhost:1313>.
+This will start the Hugo server listening on `http://localhost:1313`.
+If that doesn't work, try `http://127.0.0.1:1313`.
+It may take a couple of minutes to load the first time.

 You can also start a new container, and run the commands with Hugo manually.